Fluttrr/Anime-Auto-Renamer/README.md

 # Known Bugs and Feature Plans
 Bugs:
-* Video files marked with only ED/OP instead of NCED/NCOP are regarded as normal video files and will be named as such.
+* In rare cases video files with the words "ed", "op" or "sp" (case insensitive, not surrounded by other letters) will cause the program to think they are special files and move/name them as such.
+* Spaces in folder paths might cause problems in certain environments (Works with python 3.11.2 in powershell 7.3.3 for sure)
-* If there are multiple files in the folder with the same name that are not video files, it will mess them all up and overwrite them.
+* If you enable sorting of non-video files and there are multiple non-video files in the folder with the same name, it will mess them all up and overwrite them.
-* Name recognition could be improved
-* Spaces in folder paths might cause problems in certain environments

 Feature Plans:
 * Provide alternate file naming option for movies
-* Make file sorting optional
 * Option to undo operations
 * Combine with ability to download anime/shows and place into a directory (full automation)
-* Make actual executables
+* Make executables
 * Include preserving of episode-names if present?
 * GUI?